AndreaTemin/spotify_mini_recreation/readme.md

     * See your playlists on the left.
     * See all available tracks on the right.
     * Use the search bar to filter tracks by title or artist (press Enter or click Search).
+    * Use the search bar to instantly filter tracks by title or artist as you type.
     * Click "Play" / "Pause" to listen to the 30-second preview.
     * Create a new playlist using the form on the left.
     * Add a track to one of your playlists using the dropdown selector next to the track.